 • Underwear ⇒ I have enough for a week.

-• Thermo underwear (top and bottom) ⇒ the cold-weather clothes I was talking about earlier, since Hokkaido I always take my thermo underwear with me.
+• Thermal underwear (top and bottom) ⇒ the cold-weather clothes I was talking about earlier, since Hokkaido I always take my thermal underwear with me.

 • Sunglasses ⇒ get a durable pair and make sure they are polarized!